Waste Management Industry Survey: Government Sector

 Reference period: Calendar year

-Collection period: Fall and winter following the reference year
+Collection period: Spring and summer following the reference year

 - Pollution and waste